VishalJR76/serverless/docs/getting-started.md

 sls deploy
 ```

-The deployed AWS Lambda functions and other essential information such as API Endpoint URLs will be displayed in the command output.
+The deployed AWS Lambda functions and other essential information such as API Endpoint URs will be displayed in the command output.

 More details on deploying can be found [here](https://www.serverless.com/framework/docs/providers/aws/guide/deploying).